tt-nakamura/bomb/README.md

 which are stronger than theirs.
 It was rather fortunate that we Japanese were unable to make an atomic bomb during the war.
 I wrote "hopefully, nuclear energy will never be used to make weapons" in my article eight years ago.
-Now I hope so too.
+Now I still hope so.
 When I saw the cruelty of the atomic bombs,
 I felt that we humankind have gone too far on the way of scientific progress.